Crane-Mocker/Write-up-CTF/CTFlearn/CTFlearn.md

 https://www.scootersoftware.com/vbulletin/forum/beyond-compare-4-discussion/general/14227-jpeg-exif-comments-vs-jpeg-header-comments

 With JPEG images there are two different types of comments that can be edited within the file metadata:
-1. EXIF comments
+1.EXIF comments
-2. JPEG header comments
+2.JPEG header comments

 ----

 Let's use vim, we can see `CTFlearn{TheKeymakerIsK00l}` , but when we submit it, it isn't the flag.